Thermal noise calibration of functionalized cantilevers for force microscopy: effects of the colloidal probe position: Experiments

 The PSD of thermal noise can be measured at different positions $x$ along the cantilever, revealing the modes' shape~\cite{Paolino-2009,Laurent-2013}: by integrating the spectrum on a small frequency window around the different peaks, we construct the spatial profile for each mode, as illustrated in Fig.~\ref{FitModes}.
 We can superpose on those profiles the expectations from the two models: the only parameters left to determine are the length $L$ and origin $x_0$ of the position measurement, and the stiffness $k_S$ of the cantilever that drives the amplitude of the thermal noise.
 We perform a simultaneous fit of the four modes profiles to extract those parameters and plot the expectation from the models in Fig.~\ref{FitModes} for cantilever B, and in appendix for the two other samples (Fig.~\ref{FitModesAC}).
 The two models provide a very good description of the mode shape and thermal noise amplitude, except for the single contact point model for mode 2.
 This small deviation between the model and the measurement could either come from an excess extrinsic noise superposing to the thermal fluctuations in this frequency range, or from the model itself which is oversimplifying the actual physical system.
 The stiffnesses deduced from the fits are anyway consistent with the ones measured on the raw samples, as one would expect.
+For cantilever B presented in Fig.~\ref{FitModes} for example, we estimate $k_S=\SI{0.14}{N/m}$ for all models, before or after gluing the bead.